 Stress can result in a wide range of mental and physical symptoms, including epilepsy disorder, also called pseudoseizures.
 According to a study published in epilepsy, anxiety is the most common mental condition that affects people who have epilepsy.
 Some researchers found that about 30 to 35 percent of people with epilepsy also experience anxiety.

-Keep reading to know more about epilepsy and anxiety disorder in people.
+Keep reading to know more about epilepsy and anxiety disorders in people.
 In this blog, you will understand the difference and similarities between epilepsy and anxiety disorder.

 Epilepsy is a neurological condition that results in seizures.
 Seizures occur when the electrical activity of your brain becomes abnormal.
 Some other conditions may also result in seizures, such as alcohol withdrawal or head injury.